ccp84/reaction_lights/README.md

 # PP2 - Reaction Lights by Cheryl Phillips

 ## Concept
 Reaction Lights is a JavaScript game to test reaction speed.
-The user must react to on screen colour changes, however, any incorrect clicks will loose points.
-Score 10 points to win the game.
+The user must react to on screen colour changes, however, any incorrect clicks will end your winning streak.
+How high can you get your score count before you hit a red light?

 ## User Stories
 Visitors to the site must be able to :